 In some older adults, memory problems are a little bit worse than normal age-related changes.
-When this happens, the person has mild cognitive impairment, also called MCI.
+This is known as mild cognitive impairment, also called MCI.

 Mild cognitive impairment isn't dementia.
 You won't generally see personality changes, just a little more difficulty than is normal with thinking and memory.
 For some people, mild cognitive impairment gets worse and develops into dementia, but this doesn't happen with everyone.